tsimbalar/from-ddd-to-ddd/From-DDD-to-DDD.md

 ## About this talk
 - My experience as a software developer
 - All the steps in the learning process
-- Hopefully you learn from my mistake
+- Hopefully you learn from my mistakes

 not so much about the "strategic side" really more about "tactical" in the trenches

 # The beginning

 Freshly graduated
-Learnt how to program (or so I thought) in Java / OO
+Learnt how to program (or so I thought) in Java / OO / Design patterns ... actually started with Microsoft stack during internship

 ## Omnipotent Relational Db
+e-commerce custom apps
+- public site (ASP.NET)
+- admin site (ASP Classic / VbScript)

+stored procedures only, no queries in code

 app is a wrapper around Stored Procedures ...
 (classic ASP / VbScript .... early .NET)